shlin168/go-whois/README.md

   "query": "1.1.1.1"
 }
 ```
-Query with domain and also query ip from resolver
+Query domain and also resolve its IP address:
 ```
 {
   "query": "www.google.com",
   "ip": true
 }
 ```
-Query from sepecified whois server
+Query from a specified WHOIS server:
 ```
 {
   "query": "aaa.aaa",